mekomsolutions/openmrs-module-erp/README.md

 The v parameter allows a client to specify how the returned object should be modeled/represented, there is 4 types of representations available:
-- `default` Returns a subset set of entity properties in as defined on the mapped entity class in the module, usually includes the **id**, **name**, **display** and some other extra useful properties.
+- `default` Returns a subset of entity properties as they are defined on the mapped entity class in the module, usually includes the **id**, **name**, **display** and some other extra useful properties.
 - `full` Similar to the default representation but returns all the properties defined on the mapped entity class in this module.
 - `custom` Allows a client to pass the mapped entity property names you want to retrieve.
 E.g. for maintenance requests, provide it with the following example syntax:
 ```
 ?v=custom:name,equipment,requestDate,scheduleDate
 ```
-- `erp` Allows a client to request the entity in the same representation as the ERP web service would return, this can be useful when a client needs to fetch specific custom fields that were added to a model.
+- `erp` Allows a client to request the entity in the same representation as the ERP web service would return, this can be useful when a client needs to fetch specific custom fields that were added to a model, provide it with the following example syntax:
 ```
 ?v=erp
 ```